Simplified Chinese characters: Late Qing literature and Republican-era reform (1850–1949)

 Though most closely associated with the People's Republic, the idea of a mass simplification of character forms first gained traction in China during the early 20th century.
 In 1909, the educator and linguist Lufei Kui formally proposed the use of simplified characters in education for the first time.
 Over the following years—marked by the 1911 Xinhai Revolution that toppled the Qing dynasty, followed by growing social and political discontent that further erupted into the 1919 May Fourth Movement—many anti-imperialist intellectuals throughout China began to see the country's writing system as a serious impediment to its modernization.
 In 1916, a multi-part English-language article entitled "The Problem of the Chinese Language" co-authored by the Chinese linguist Yuen Ren Chao (1892–1982) and poet Hu Shih (1891–1962) has been identified as a turning point in the history of the Chinese script—as it was one of the first clear calls for China to move away from the use of characters entirely.
 Instead, Chao proposed that the language be written with an alphabet, which he saw as more logical and efficient.
 The alphabetization and simplification campaigns would exist alongside one another among the Republican intelligentsia for the next several decades.

 Recent commentators have echoed some contemporary claims that Chinese characters were blamed for the economic problems in China during that time.
 Lu Xun, one of the most prominent Chinese authors of the 20th century, stated that "if Chinese characters are not destroyed, then China will die".
 During the 1930s and 1940s, discussions regarding simplification took place within the ruling Kuomintang (KMT) party.
 Many members of the Chinese intelligentsia maintained that simplification would increase literacy rates throughout the country.
 In 1935, the Republic of China Ministry of Education published the first official list of simplified forms, consisting of 324 characters collated by Peking University professor Qian Xuantong.
 However, fierce opposition within the KMT resulted in the list being rescinded in 1936.

 First round of simplification (1949–1977)

 Work throughout the 1950s resulted in the 1956 promulgation of the Chinese Character Simplification Scheme, a draft of 515 simplified characters and 54 simplified components, whose simplifications would be present in most compound characters.
 Over the following decade, the Script Reform Committee deliberated on characters in the 1956 scheme, collecting public input regarding the recognizability of variants, and often approving forms in small batches.
 Parallel to simplification, there were also initiatives aimed at eliminating the use of characters entirely and replacing them with pinyin as an official Chinese alphabet, but this possibility was abandoned, confirmed by a speech given by Zhou Enlai in 1958.
-In 1965, the PRC published the List of Commonly Used Characters for Printing (hereafter Characters for Printing), which included standard printed forms for 6196 characters, including all of the forms from the 1956 scheme.
+In 1965, the PRC published the ' (hereafter Characters for Printing), which included standard printed forms for 6196 characters, including all of the forms from the 1956 scheme.